-– Slow rate of progression: I didn’t start to walk until 19 months old and ‘bum-shuffled’ until then
+– Slow rate of progression: I didn’t start to walk until 19 months of age.
+Prior to that, I ‘bum-shuffled’

-– I was able to walk short distances, wearing custom-made leg splints, until age 10
+– Able to walk very short distances, wearing custom-made leg splints, until age 10

-– I would fall over a lot as a child
+– Fell over a lot as a child

-– I could never walk up or down steps or stairs
+– Never able to walk up or down steps or stairs

 – I am now completely non-ambulant and use a powered wheelchair

-– I have a severe ‘S’ shaped scoliosis (curvature of the spine), which has not been surgically corrected
+– Severe ‘S’ shaped scoliosis (curvature of the spine), which has not been surgically corrected

 – Education: I attended mainstream school, then continued onto college (A-Levels) and later university, completing a degree in Art & English Literature

-It may be helpful to talk to other parents of children with a similar condition.
-If this is something you think would be beneficial for you, ask your care advisor or neuromuscular consultant who will assist.
+It may be beneficial to talk to other parents of children with a similar condition.
+If this is something you think might be helpful, ask your care advisor or neuromuscular consultant.

 When deciding if, when and how to tell your child of their diagnosis, consider: